How Collaboration and Access Works in Deucalion

 Deucalion separates collaboration into two distinct surfaces because the questions each one answers are fundamentally different.

 The notification bell answers a personal question: what happened that involves me?
-It is scoped to the signed-in user's own mentions and collaboration events.
-One person clearing their queue does not affect anyone else's.
-This is intentional — the alternative, a shared inbox, creates ambiguity about who is responsible for acting on a notification.
+It merges workflow alerts and mentions addressed to the signed-in user.
+One person marking items read does not affect anyone else's queue.

-The Activity Feed answers an office question: what changed across the workspace during this period?
-It is a cross-resource event history, filtered by resource type, event type, or actor.
-It is an admin-facing desk, not a replacement for the live record itself.
+The Dashboard Activity section answers an office question: what changed across the workspace during this period?
+It is a cross-resource event history, filtered by resource type, event type, actor, or date.
+Old Activity Feed links redirect here.
+The activity list is not a replacement for the live record itself.

-The server now enforces the same policy independently:
+The server enforces the same policy as current navigation:

 - Org admins and owners — can query events scoped to their own organisation only.